Grayray75/LegacyFabric-MultiMC/README.md

 This repository contains the necessary files to import a Legacy-Fabric instance into MultiMC.

-If you have any problems, please open a new [issue](https://github.com/Grayray75/LegacyFabric-MultiMC/issues) or contact me at the [Legacy-Fabric Discord](https://legacyfabric.net/discord).
+If you have any problems, please open a new [issue](https://github.com/Grayray75/LegacyFabric-MultiMC/issues) or ask at the [Legacy-Fabric Discord](https://legacyfabric.net/discord).

 ### Install Guide: